acasto/iptic-memex/README.md

 - [x] Chat mode for longer conversations
 - [x] Ask mode for single questions
 - [x] Can load in files in both chat and ask modes
+- [x] Can load in text scraped from a URL in both chat and ask modes
 - [x] Load custom prompts from files including stdin
-- [x] Run completions on files or stdin
+- [x] Run completions on files, URLs, or stdin
 - [x] Save conversations in human-readable format
 - [x] Load saved conversations back into chat mode
 - [x] Supports streaming in both completion and chat